prescientmoon/everything-nix/README.md

 Includes links to stuff which used to be in the previous section but is not used anymore.
 Only created this section in June 2023, so stuff I used earlier might not be here.
 Sorted with the most recently dropped things at the top.

+- [firenvim](https://glacambre/firenvim) - the concept is cool, but I found the whole thing pretty annoying at times
+- [venn.nvim](https://jbyuki/venn.nvim) — the concept is cool, but I would use it about once a year
+- [hydra.nvim](https://anuvyklack/hydra.nvim) — I was rarely using it, and it was taking up precious config space
 - [winbar.nvim](https://github.com/fgheng/winbar.nvim) — I mostly had this here for the looks, so I moved the path it provided to my statusbar
 - [treesitter-visual-context.nvim](https://github.com/haringsrob/nvim_context_vt) — felt like this was cluttering my screen more than anything
 - [Paperplanes.nvim](https://rktjmp/paperplanes.nvim) — replaced by a single curl call